 Earnings of both spouses during a marriage are community property.
 The court divides community property equitably between the spouses if they divorce.
 However, community property protections do not apply if the couple is unmarried and cohabiting.
 In Cook v Cook, 691 P.2d 664 (1984), an unmarried cohabiting couple made a property agreement.
-When they split up, one sued to enforce it.
+When they split up, one filed a lawsuit to enforce it.
 The Arizona Supreme Court considered whether it could be enforced under Arizona law.

 Facts of the Case: Cook v.
 Cook

 Ms. Cook and Mr. Cook began living together in 1969.
 Donald was still married to someone else.
 They intended to marry once his divorce was final, but they never did.
 They lived together as man and wife in Arizona, pooling all of their earnings.
 They held bank accounts and property in joint tenancy with the right of survivorship.

 Ms. Cook left Mr. Cook in 1981.
 The couple owned many assets together.
 However, Ms. Cook only got a car and a few hundred dollars when she left.
 She sued for half of all of their assets on a partnership/contract theory.
 The judge ruled against her.
 He said that Arizona courts did not have the right to enforce a partnership agreement between cohabiting, unmarried persons.